 Until our body breaks down due to ill health or age, or both, the part of the body for which our servant is maximally unco-operative is usually our genitals, who resolutely won’t do what we wish them to do.

 And so you come and see someone like me.
 But here’s the kicker: it’s not physical.
-Of course, we can teach you things which are helpful.
-If you’re a man, we can help you with premature ejaculation.
-If you’re a woman, we can help you with genital numbness.
-We can help with lots of things.
+Of course, I can teach you things which are helpful.
+If you’re a man, I can help you with premature ejaculation.
+If you’re a woman, I can help you with genital numbness.
+I can help with many concerns.

 But just as a therapist can do something about your neurosis but can’t teach you spontaneity and joy, an approach solely based on the body – as we normally conceive it -has significant limitations.

-In my experience, I can work with a client and get them into an orgasmic state quite easily, but something is still missing.
+It’s a wonderful thing to work with a client and get them into an orgasmic state, but something can still be missing.
 What is that something?

 An example: Quite early on, I remember working with a woman and during the session, she became very orgasmic.
 After a while, this became too much for her, and she asked me to stop.
 She then just rested on the massage table.
 I understood that what was needed was for me to lie on the table with her, holding her.
 When we were talking after the session, she said “What was that amazing technique you were using?I felt so much?”
 I thought she was referring to the bodywork part of her session, but she corrected me and said, no, it was afterwards, when we were both lying on the table.